Linux-Distribution-Foundation/DLD-Linux/CODE_OF_CONDUCT.md

 # Code of Conduct
-For the DLD Linux Project
+For the **DLD Linux Project**
+**Linux Distribution Foundation (LDF)**

-The DLD Linux community is committed to providing a welcoming, inclusive, and productive environment for all contributors.
-This Code of Conduct outlines expected behavior and responsibilities for anyone participating in the project.
+The DLD Linux project is committed to maintaining a professional, inclusive, and transparent development environment.
+This Code of Conduct defines expected behavior and responsibilities for everyone participating in the project.

 ---

 ## 1. Purpose

-DLD Linux depends on a collaborative, respectful community.
+DLD Linux relies on a collaborative and respectful community.
-This Code of Conduct establishes guidelines to ensure contributors can work together in an environment that encourages professional, constructive interaction.
+This Code of Conduct ensures that contributors can engage in productive technical work without harassment, disruption, or hostility.

+All contributors must follow this policy when participating in project activities.

 ---

 ## 2. Expected Behavior

-All participants are expected to:
+Participants are expected to:

-- Be respectful and professional in all interactions.
-- Use clear and constructive communication.
-- Accept and provide feedback gracefully.
+- Communicate professionally and constructively
-- Respect differing technical opinions and approaches.
+- Respect differing technical viewpoints
+- Provide and accept feedback courteously
+- Work toward solutions that benefit the project as a whole
-- Follow project maintainers' decisions once they are made.
+- Follow maintainers’ decisions once finalized
-- Focus on what is best for the project and the community.
+- Uphold open-source principles, transparency, and integrity

 ---

 ## 3. Unacceptable Behavior

-Examples of unacceptable behavior include:
+The following conduct is prohibited:

-- Insults, personal attacks, or derogatory remarks.
+- Personal attacks, insults, or demeaning comments
-- Harassment, intimidation, or threats of any kind.
+- Harassment, discrimination, or intimidation
-- Disruptive or hostile behavior that interferes with project work.
+- Disruptive or aggressive behavior
-- Publishing private information of others without consent.
+- Sharing private or sensitive information without consent
-- Purposefully submitting malicious or intentionally harmful code.
+- Knowingly submitting malicious, harmful, or deceptive contributions
-- Dismissing or attacking new contributors.
+- Hostility toward new contributors
+- Attempts to undermine maintainers’ decisions or project governance

 ---

 ## 4. Technical Conduct

-Given that DLD Linux is a Linux distribution, additional technical expectations apply:
+As a Linux distribution, DLD Linux requires strict technical discipline.
+Contributors must:

-- Do not introduce proprietary, closed-source, or license-incompatible components.
+- Not submit proprietary, closed-source, or license-incompatible code
-- Do not include code that circumvents security mechanisms or introduces vulnerabilities.
+- Not introduce components that weaken or bypass security practices
+- Maintain strict GPL and upstream license compliance
-- Avoid unnecessary divergence from upstream projects.
+- Avoid unnecessary divergence from upstream
+- Provide maintainable, documented, and tested submissions
-- Respect upstream project licenses and contribution rules.
+- Respect upstream trademarks, licenses, and project boundaries
-- Submit code that is maintainable, well-documented, and tested.

 ---

 ## 5. Responsibilities of Maintainers

-Project maintainers are responsible for:
+Maintainers are responsible for:

-- Reviewing contributions professionally and impartially.
+- Reviewing contributions professionally and impartially
-- Ensuring compliance with this Code of Conduct.
+- Enforcing this Code of Conduct consistently
-- Providing clear, actionable feedback.
+- Providing clear, actionable feedback
-- Taking appropriate action when unacceptable behavior occurs.
-- Removing or rejecting contributions that violate this policy.
+- Rejecting or reverting contributions that violate this policy
-- Suspending or banning contributors who repeatedly or deliberately violate the rules.
+- Taking action when necessary, including suspending or removing contributors

 ---

 ## 6. Reporting Issues

-If you experience or witness unacceptable behavior:

-- Open an issue in the appropriate repository **if the matter is technical**.
-- For conduct-related concerns, email the maintainers or GitHub organization administrators once a formal contact method is established.
+Until a formal contact method is established, contributors may:

-Until a contact address is available, contributors may open a **private GitHub issue** requesting confidential communication.
+- Open a **private GitHub issue** requesting confidential communication
+- Contact an LDF maintainer directly through GitHub if appropriate

-Reports will be handled professionally and confidentially to the extent permitted.
+Reports will be handled as discreetly as possible within GitHub’s capabilities.

 ---

 ## 7. Enforcement

-Violations of this Code of Conduct may result in actions such as:
+Violations may result in:

 - A warning
-- Rejection of contributions
+- Rejection or removal of contributions
 - Temporary or permanent suspension from participation
-- Removal from the GitHub organization
+- Removal from the LDF GitHub organization in severe cases

-Enforcement decisions are at the discretion of the project maintainers.
+Enforcement decisions are made by the DLD Linux maintainers.

 ---

 ## 8. Scope

-This Code of Conduct applies to all project spaces, including:
+This Code of Conduct applies to all DLD Linux project spaces, including:

 - GitHub repositories
-- Issue trackers
+- Issues
 - Pull requests and reviews
-- Project documentation
+- Discussions
-- Community communication channels
+- Documentation
-- Any project-hosted or project-associated spaces
+- Any project-associated community spaces

 ---

 ## 9. Amendments

-The Linux Distribution Foundation may update this Code of Conduct as needed to better serve the community and maintain a healthy development environment.
+The Linux Distribution Foundation may update this Code of Conduct as needed.
+All updates will be published in this repository.

 ---

-By contributing to DLD Linux, you agree to abide by this Code of Conduct.
+By contributing to DLD Linux, you agree to comply with this Code of Conduct.